rkapl123/DBAddin/docs/DBFuncs.md

 	*   GUID Columns are not displayed when working with the standard data fetching method used by DBListFetch (using an opened recordset for adding a - temporary - querytable).
 A workaround has been built that circumvents this problem by adding the querytable the way that excel does (using the connection string and query directly when adding the querytable).
 This however implicitly opens another connection, so is more resource intensive.
 For details see [Connection String Special Settings](#Connection_String_Special_Settings)

 * DBSetQuery
-	* in DBSetquery the underlying ListObject sometimes doesn't work with the SQLOLEDB provider, so there is a mechanism to change the provider part to something that works better.
+	* in DBSetQuery the underlying ListObject sometimes doesn't work with the SQLOLEDB provider, so there is a mechanism to change the provider part to something that works better.
 You can define a searched part of the connection string and its replacement in the settings of the environment (here environment 3):

 ```xml
     <add key="ConnStringSearch3" value="provider=SQLOLEDB"/>